 For RRRL (auto) applicants - auto practical assessment

 For RRRL (auto & stationary) applicants - auto and stationary practical assessment

 Apply for RRRL

 Apply online here.
 You will need to submit your successfully completed knowledge assessment and practical assessment, signed by the assessor.

-* If you have the AURSS00022 Vehicle Recovery Skills Set, you are eligible for the RRRL (auto) licence without having to complete the training and assessment above.
+* If you have the current AURSS00045 Vehicle Recovery Skills Set or the previous AURSS00022 Vehicle Recovery Skills Set, you are eligible for the RRRL (auto) licence without having to complete the training and assessment above.